Azure/azure-spring-apps-landing-zone-accelerator/CLI/README.md

 3. Execute the `deploy-azurespringcloud-internal.sh` Bash script.
 You will be prompted on screen to enter a valid UPN for Azure Key Vault access, MySQL administrator name, MySQL Administrator password, a jumphost VM administrator name, and a jumphost VM administrator password.
 Other resource names are parameters in the script and can be edited before execution.

+4. If deployed into the East US 2 Azure region you will need to manually add a route to the Azure Firewall private IP address due to a known bug.

 ## Post Deployment